 A program for a 25-year-old marathon runner will differ from one for a 50-year-old with back pain.
 Planning for these differences is crucial to long-term growth.

+For instance, consider two clients: one aiming for weight loss and the other for muscle gain.
 Their programs will diverge significantly.
 The weight-loss client might need a mix of cardio, strength training and a calorie deficit, while the muscle-gain client might require heavier weights, progressive overload and a calorie surplus.

 After creating tailored programs, it’s vital to keep your skills up-to-date.